Bal Harbour, Florida: History

-Swampland was filled, sea walls were constructed and the yacht basin was created.
+Swampland was filled, seawalls were constructed and the yacht basin was created.
 Contracts were signed for the sewer systems, water pumping stations and utilities.
 Bal Harbour was the first planned community in Florida to have its utilities placed underground.
 Developers set guidelines for the development of the beachfront and the residential areas.
 Collins Avenue was paved into four lanes with a landscaped median and later widened to the present day six lanes.
 Village plans indicated that ocean front property was to be 200 ft deep and lots approached $100,000.
 Lots in the residential area were about 1800 sqft and cost from $6,500 to $20,000.

 The first hotel, "The Kenilworth By-the-Sea", was built by Tom Raffington and made famous by Arthur Godfrey.
 It has since been demolished and is now the Kenilworth Condominium.
 The first home was built at 160 Bal Cross Drive by Robert C. Graham Jr., who was the son of Bal Harbour Developer Robert C. Graham.
 Construction for the Sea View Hotel was started.

-Bal Harbour Village was re-incorporated by a special act of the 1947 Florida Legislature and its own charter was issued June 16.
+Bal Harbour was reincorporated by a special act of the 1947 Florida Legislature and its own charter was issued June 16, 1947.
 This new charter supplemented the original incorporation under the General Laws of Florida.
-In accordance with the new charter, an election to select five to serve on the council was held June 30.
+In accordance with the new charter, an election to select five to serve on the council was held June 30, 1947.
 The Council elected were: Edward L. Bonneau, Robert C. Graham Jr., Glenn E. Massnick, George Whittaker, and Judge Julien Southerland.
 Judge Southerland was chosen as mayor.
-Willard Webb, who had been acting manager since the first organization, was appointed as Village Manager.
-Mary Wetterer was named Village Clerk and Herold Dickey was appointed Chief of Police.
+Willard Webb, who had been acting manager since the first organization, was appointed as village manager.
+Mary Wetterer was named village clerk and Herold Dickey was appointed chief of police.

 In 1947, the Church by the Sea was built.
 In 1948, the Beach Club was built.
 Its restaurant was operated by Howard Johnson's.

-In 1949, a new bridge was started over Baker Haulover.

-In 1956, the current Village Hall was built.
+In 1949, a new bridge was started over Baker's Haulover Inlet.
+In 1956, the current village hall was built.